cast-org/figuration/docs/get-started/quick-start.md

 ## Using the CDN

-CDN services are provided for free by the awesome folks over at [jsDelivr](https://www.jsdelivr.com/).
+Quickly add Figuration to your project by using the CDN services provided for free by the awesome folks over at [jsDelivr](https://www.jsdelivr.com/).
+If you are using a package manager, or need to download the source files, more information can be found on the [download page.]({{ site.baseurl }}/get-started/download/)

+### CSS

 Copy-paste the stylesheet `<link>` into your `<head>` before all other stylesheets to load our CSS.